Jennifer Ehle: 1990s

-Ehle made her professional debut as Calypso in The Camomile Lawn (released in 1992), a television adaptation of Mary Wesley's book of the same name, in which she and her mother played the same character at different ages.
+Ehle was in her final term at Central when she left to make her professional debut as Calypso in The Camomile Lawn (released in 1992), a television adaptation of Mary Wesley's book of the same name, in which she and her mother played the same character at different ages.
 The director, Peter Hall, then cast her as Elmire in his 1991 production of Tartuffe, for which she won second prize at the Ian Charleson Awards.

-One of Ehle's first notable roles was as Elizabeth Bennet in the BBC 1995 television adaptation of Jane Austen's Pride and Prejudice co-starring Colin Firth, for which she won the British Academy Television Award for Best Actress.
+Ehle's most notable role was as Elizabeth Bennet in the BBC 1995 television adaptation of Jane Austen's Pride and Prejudice co-starring Colin Firth, for which she won the British Academy Television Award for Best Actress.
 The same year, she joined the Royal Shakespeare Company, and gained her first major feature film role in Paradise Road (1997).
-She also appeared in supporting roles in Brian Gilbert's Wilde (1997) and István Szabó's Sunshine (1999).
+She also appeared in supporting roles in Brian Gilbert's Wilde (1997), and István Szabó's Sunshine (1999).

 2000s

 In 2000, Ehle made her Broadway debut as Annie in Tom Stoppard's The Real Thing, winning the Tony Award for Best Performance by a Leading Actress in a Play.
 That following year, Ehle appeared again on Broadway in the revival of Noël Coward's Design for Living co-starring with Dominic West and Alan Cumming.

 After a hiatus, Ehle returned to the London stage in 2005 in The Philadelphia Story at the Old Vic opposite Kevin Spacey.
 The following year, she played Lady Macbeth in Macbeth with Liev Schreiber, as part of the Shakespeare in the Park.

-Ehle returned to Broadway portraying three characters in Stoppard's The Coast of Utopia triptych, which ran from October 2006 until May 2007.
-Ehle starred alongside Billy Crudup, Martha Plimpton, and Ethan Hawke.
+Ehle returned to Broadway portraying three characters in Stoppard's The Coast of Utopia triptych, which ran from October 2006 until May 2007, Ehle starring alongside Billy Crudup, Martha Plimpton, and Ethan Hawke.
 Theatre critic Ben Brantley of The New York Times praised her performance as "memorable".
-For her performance ,she received her second Tony Award for Best Featured Actress in a Play.
+For her performance, she received her second Tony Award for Best Featured Actress in a Play.

 In August 2009, it was announced that Ehle would play the character of Catelyn Stark in the pilot of HBO's Game of Thrones, an adaptation of George R.R.
 Martin's A Song of Ice and Fire fantasy book series.
 Ehle filmed the pilot episode, but decided it was too soon to return to work after the birth of her daughter and she did not return to the production when HBO commissioned a full season.
 Northern Irish actress Michelle Fairley replaced her.